Adarsh-Chaubey03/VidyaTrack-Public/README.md

 # 📚 VidyaTrack – Learn.
 Grow.
 Connect.

 > **Note:** This is a public showcase repository.
 The full source code is maintained privately for security reasons.
-If you wish to access it, please comment or message with your details for review.
+If you wish to access it, please comment or message with your details.

 ---